 It doesn’t matter how easy it is to download and stream music; there’s just something about vinyl that will never die.
 It could be the tactile sensation or the smell.
 Maybe it’s the album art.
 Whatever it is, you need a turntable.
-If you’ve never bought a turntable, it might be overwhelming, but we’ve put together a best turntable under $1000 list of our favorites.
+If you’ve never bought a new turntable, it might be overwhelming, but we’ve put together a best turntable under $1000 price range list of our favorites.
 Plus, we’ve answered all your questions about buying one to help you make a better decision.
-Let’s take a look.
+Get your vinyl records ready and let’s take a look.

 How do I choose a turntable?

-There are a few critical pieces of a turntable that you need to consider.
+There are a few critical pieces of a turntable that you need to consider when shopping for the best record players, especially at this price point.
 The parts of the turntable may or may not be familiar to you, but we’ll go through each.

 Many turntable manufacturers have proprietary needles, sometimes called the “stylus,” but there are some standard basic shapes.

 Spherical is the most common needle type, much beloved for its simple, durable shape and easy to use structure.
 Many standard turntables come with a spherical needle, which trades off audio quality for ease of use.